Mixing Basics: Understanding the Fundamentals

 Repeats sounds over time.
 You can specify:

-Slap delay on the vocal
+Slap delay on the vocal1/8 note echo with feedbackStereo ping-pong delay

 π Stereo Widthβ